-Along FR 203, there are several small washouts at every river crossing.
+Along FR 203, there are several minor washouts at every river crossing.
 Nothing a high clearance 4×4 with an experienced driver couldn’t handle.
 One section tilts you towards the cliff, where a washout has taken the trail.
-In another section, the trail is completely gone, and others have created a bypass.
+In another area, the track is completely gone, and others have created a bypass.
 The bypass requires a sharp, off-camber, 2 point turn.
 Highly modified off-road vehicles can use the original trail and take advantage of the washout.
 The trail is undercut about 3 to 4 feet and ready to collapse just ahead of the bypass.
 Drivers must navigate these sections with caution.
-Full-width, long wheelbase vehicles will have issues on this Trail.
+Full-width, long wheelbase vehicles will have issues on this trail.
 Several sharp dips range from 4 to 5 feet, where high center and hanging your bumper can become an issue.

 The sunset on the way home was worth waiting for.

 Cherry Creek road, aka Forest Road 203, is set to close this year upon completing the 2018 Tonto National Forest travel management plan.